 TMI maintains corporate policies which prohibit employees from putting their own interests or those of TMI above the interests of TMI's clients.
-For example: a Personal Account Dealing Policy to ensure TMI employee's personal investment interests do not take precedence over the interests of TMI's clients; a Gifts Hospitality & Benefits Policy which prohibits employees from accepting gifts, hospitality or other non-monetary benefits which may impair their ability to act in the best interests of TMI's clients.
+For example: a Personal Account Dealing Policy to ensure TMI employee's personal investment interests do not take precedence over the interests of TMI's clients; a Gifts Hospitality & Benefits Policy which prohibits employees from example: a personal investment interests of the provide the interest of the provide th accepting gifts, hospitality or other non-monetary benefits which may impair their ability to act in the best interests of TMI's clients.